lignum-vitae/pyrolysate/README.md

 # Pyrolysate

 Pyrolysate is a Python library and CLI tool for parsing and validating URLs and email addresses.
 It breaks down URLs and emails into their component parts, validates against IANA's official TLD list, and outputs structured data in JSON, CSV, or text format.

 The library offers both a programmer-friendly API and a command-line interface, making it suitable for both development integration and quick data processing tasks.
 It handles single entries or large datasets efficiently using Python's generator functionality, and provides flexible input/output options including file processing with custom delimiters.

 ## Features

 ### URL Parsing

 - Extract scheme, subdomain, domain, TLD, port, path, query, and fragment components
 - Support for complex URL patterns including ports, queries, and fragments
 - Support for IP addresses in URLs
 - Support for both direct input and file processing via CLI or API
 - Output as JSON, CSV, or text format through CLI or API

 ### Email Parsing

-  - Extract username, mail server, and domain components
+- Extract local, mail server, and domain components
 - Support for plus addressing (e.g., user+tag@domain.com)
 - Support for both direct input and file processing via CLI or API
 - Output as JSON, CSV, or text format through CLI or API

 ### Top Level Domain Validation

 - Automatic updates from IANA's official TLD list
 - Local TLD file caching for offline use
 - Fallback to common TLDs if both online and local sources fail

 ### Flexible Input/Output

 - Process single or multiple entries
 - Support for government domain emails (.gov.tld)
 - Custom delimiters for file input
 - Multiple output formats with .txt format as default (JSON, CSV, text)
 - Pretty-printed or minified JSON output
 - Console output or file saving options
 - Memory-efficient processing of large datasets using Python generators
 - Support for compressed input files:
   - ZIP archives (processes all text files within .zip)
   - GZIP (.gz)
   - BZIP2 (.bz2)
   - LZMA (.xz, .lzma)

 ### Developer Friendly

 - Type hints for better IDE support
 - Comprehensive docstrings
 - Modular design for easy integration
 - Command-line interface for quick testing

 ## API Reference